anakic/querystorm-docs/New docs/Querying/SQLite.md

 The default connection is in-memory, so any objects you create in the session (tables, views) are temporary and will disappear as soon as you disconnect.

 ## The `__address` column
-When using the SQLite engine, all workbook tables get an additional hidden column called `__address`.
+When using the SQLite engine, all workbook tables get an additional column named `__address`.
 This column contains the original address of the row in Excel.
-The `__address` column is **not included** in the results if you only specify `*` in the select list; you must include it in the select list explicitly if you need it (e.g. `select *, __address...`).
+The `__address` column is **hidden**, meaning it is **not included** in the results if you only specify `*` in the select list; you must include it in the select list explicitly if you need it (e.g. `select *, __address...`).

+This column is useful for two main reasons:
-Double-clicking the address in the results grid will select the row in Excel.
+- Double-clicking the address in the results grid will select the range in Excel

-Also, this colum can be very useful for formatting ranges from SQL commands.
+- The address information can be used from SQL commands for formatting ranges (as described below)

 ## Working with cells
-While the SQLite engine primarily works with Excel tables, you can also work with cells using the **`xlcells()`** table-valued function.
+While the SQLite engine primarily works with Excel tables, it can also work with cells via the **`xlcells()`** table-valued function.

 The following query returns a list of cells in the current selection:
 ```sql